dglazkov/polymath/README.md

 1) Follow [these instrustions](https://cloud.google.com/appengine/docs/standard/python3/building-app/creating-gcp-project) to set up a Google App Engine (GAE) instance.
 If you already have a GAE instance elsewhere on your machine, don't forget to change the name of the project before running `gcloud app create`.
 You can change the name of the project by invoking `gcloud config set project <gae-project-name>` first.

-2) Place the libraries you want to use in the `libraries/` directory.
+2) Place the libraries you want to use in the `libraries/` directory (anything in `libraries/third_party` will not be uploaded to the production server).
 If you have multiple libraries in that directory but only want to serve one, you can add a line like `LIBRARY_FILENAME=libraries/my-substack-posts.pkl` to your `.env` file.

 3) Run `gcloud app deploy` to deploy the app.